 Outside of Nitsch

 When she is not working, Sandy loves to spend her time outdoors.
 Through a variety of outdoor activities such as hiking, walking, and biking, she tries to get outside and enjoy nature whenever the opportunity arises.
-Sandy also enjoys CrossFit, staying active in her community, and making and renovating furniture.
+Sandy also enjoys CrossFit, staying active in her community, and gardening.
 She is proud to have spent two years designing and constructing rural water supplies in Malawi, Africa for the Peace Corps.

 - B.S., Civil Engineering, University of Massachusetts Lowell